Gcf For 30 And 18

 The concept of GCF isn't just confined to theoretical mathematics; it has several practical applications in everyday life:

 • Geometry and Measurement: GCF is used in problems involving the dimensions of objects.
-For example, you might need to find the largest square tile that can perfectly cover a rectangular floor of dimensions 30 cm by 18 cm.
+As an example, you might need to find the largest square tile that can perfectly cover a rectangular floor of dimensions 30 cm by 18 cm.
 The side length of the tile would be the GCF of 30 and 18, which is 6 cm.

 Frequently Asked Questions (FAQ)